April 8, 2020

 The issues listed above are caused by the USB 3.1 chipset (and chipset driver) of the affected computer.
 Laptops tend to be most affected, while desktop computers generally experience fewer USB 3.1-related issues.

-The issues described above can be resolved by using a Kanex Thunderbolt 3 to eSATA and USB adapter (pictured below).
+a Kanex Thunderbolt 3 to eSATA and USB adapter (pictured below).

 Please begin by verifying which USB controller(s) your laptop is equipped with.
 This information can be consulted in the Windows Device Manager, Universal Serial Bus controllers section.